CartoDB/raster-loader/docs/source/user_guide/cli.rst

 named ``my-bigquery-table``.
 If the table already contains data, this data will be overwritten because the ``--overwrite`` flag is set.

-If the the no band is specified, the first band of the raster will be uploaded.
+If no band is specified, the first band of the raster will be uploaded.
 If the ``--band`` flag is set, the specified band will be uploaded.
 For example, the following command uploads the second band of the raster: